-The new Rod Fai Market in the Ratchada area of Bangkok is an amazing venue for the avid photographer.
-This article is intended for shutterbugs looking to shoot the top view of the night market, which is making the rounds in the internet.
+The Rod Fai Market in the Ratchada area of Bangkok is an amazing venue for the avid photographer.
+This article is intended for shutterbugs looking to shoot the top view of the night market, which is making the rounds on the internet.
 The following photography and travel tips will be helpful for all who may be thinking of capturing that angle, visit the place or both.

 Photographing Bangkok New Rod Fai Night Market at Ratchada

 To shoot this top view of the market, take the lift to Level 4 at the Esplanade Mall (just beside the night market) and walk to the car park ledge (left side upon entering the car park) and from there, be rewarded with one of the colourful sight in the whole of Bangkok.

 The best time to go would be before sunset.
 Get a good position at the car park ledge and set up tripod.
 The ideal time to photograph is just during the blue hour when there is still some light on the horizon to see the city buildings in background with the stalls lighting up.
 This would make an interesting time-lapse angle too.
 The above pic was shot with Canon EOS 5DMkIV with a Canon EF16-35mm F4L IS lens at 1/4s , F8, ISO400.

 For closer shot, I used a Canon EF100mm F2.8 macro lens , at 6sec, F16, ISO50.
 This lens was used as I left my EF70-200mm lens in the hotel, to reduce my camera bag weight as long lenses will not be needed when strolling in the night market.

 Tried an “old school” zooming during exposure at 1/10s, F4, ISO400.
 Lens Canon EF16-35mm F4L IS.